WarStalkeR/OpenXcomExMore/README.md

 OXCE, please refer to the official OXCE documentation.

 ## Configurable Ufopaedia Facilities Preview
-**User Option Values (enforceable via 'fixedUserOptions'):**
+**Constants values for script files (with example below):**
+`constants:`
+`  extendedPediaFacilityParams: [2, 2, 0, 0]` first and second values are
-`oxcePediaFacilityMaxWidth: 2` Horizontal tiles limit for rendering facilities preview in Ufopaedia.
-`oxcePediaFacilityMaxHeight: 2` Vertical tiles limit for rendering facilities preview in Ufopaedia.
+horizontal and vertical tiles limit for rendering facilities preview in Ufopaedia, third and forth values are horizontal and vertical offsets (in pixels) for re-centering rendered facilities preview in Ufopaedia.
-`oxcePediaFacilityOffsetX: 0` Horizontal offset for re-centering rendered facilities preview in Ufopaedia.
-`oxcePediaFacilityOffsetY: 0` Vertical offset for re-centering rendered facilities preview in Ufopaedia.
-**Note**: for example, if you're to set both `Max` to `3` and both `Offset` to `-16`, you will end up with 3x3 facilities preview being rendered in Ufopaedia, whilst being centered at exactly same place.
+**Note**: for example, if you're to set first part of values to `3` and second pair of values to `-16`, you will end up with 3x3 facilities preview being rendered in Ufopaedia, whilst being centered at exactly same place.

 ## Advanced Craft vs Hunter Killer Dogfight
 **Global values for script files (example with default values below):**